-During this consultation, Sheva will find out more about your particular interests and guide you towards the next best steps for your needs.
-If you are a leader of a group or organization and would like information on how your team can integrate these techniques into your work culture, Sheva and help with that, as well.
+During this consultation, let me know your particular interests and I can guide you towards the next best steps for your needs.
+If you are a leader of a group or organization and would like information on how your team can integrate these techniques into your work culture, I can help with that, as well.

-I encourage you to approach Caring from the Heart to be a more effective in your caregiving in a way that is sustainable and fulfilling for you.
+I encourage you to practice caring from the heart to be more effective in your caregiving in a way that is sustainable and fulfilling for you.

 Heart-centered living is contagious.
 Let’s spread it.